sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

    In the 256 bytes line granularity (used by the Immix family of collectors), where only the referent line is pinned, _0.2%_ of the live heap was impacted.
-Therefore, the authors concluded that pinning at the line granularity is significantly less impact-full.
+Therefore, the authors concluded that pinning at the line granularity is significantly less impactfull.

 ## Performance Evaluation